Sohail-Shaikh-07/Hugging-Face-Spaces/News-Article-Summarization/README.md

 ## ⚠️ Notes

 - Processing time varies based on article length
-- Look for "Running..." indicator while processing
+- Look for "Processing..." indicator while processing
 - Wait patiently for best results
 - Model can be changed to T5 or GPT-2 for different results